My kids love board games. But with all the little pieces, parts and boxes that break/rip open, board game storage and organization can be tricky!

 As a professional organizer and mom, I have found some really easy, practical, and helpful tricks for board game storage that should help keep your games in tact and ready to play.
 And if my kiddos can handle some of these tricks, I think anyone can!

 Trick #1: Make Velcro Baggies

 When it comes to games with lots of pieces (which is pretty much every game), store all the parts in a smaller baggie for inside of the box.
 Then add Velcro to both the lid of the box and the baggie.
 Now your parts will stay put, without sliding all over the box!

 Games for kids can take a real hit, so I reinforce the edges with tons of Duct Tape.
 I make sure those corners are covered before the kids can attack it!

 Wrap your board games with cheap headbands.
 This will hold the boxes together so you can store them standing up without losing all the parts!

-Kids want to play card games, but struggle to hold them?
+Do your kids want to play card games, but struggle to hold them?
 Grab two plastic lids.
 Punch a hole in the middle of each.
 Then add a brad to hold it in place.
 Now you have an easy card holder for the kids!

-Try using a lid holder to store games standing up.
+Use a lid holder to store games standing up.
 It is another easy option to keep the boxes tidy without losing parts!
 I found this one at the Dollar Tree.